 • Your team’s AWS expertise

-These factors should play a role in deciding whether you’re going to conduct your own review or hire an authorized AWS consultant.
+These factors should help you decide whether you’re going to conduct your own review or hire an authorized AWS consultant.
 If your team has expertise in AWS WARs, you could conduct in-house reviews if your architecture isn’t overly complicated.

 But what if your architecture is complex?
-Even if you do have the expertise, you may want to consider partnering with an authorized consultant.
+Even if you have the expertise, you still may need external help.
 They could help you identify issues that teams could easily overlook.
-Plus, working with an authorized AWS partner won’t use as many resources as conducting a DIY review.
+Plus, working with an authorized AWS partner won’t overburden your internal resources.

-And if your teams don’t have any expertise in conducting AWS WARs, you should strongly consider hiring an authorized partner –– regardless of your architecture’s complexity (or lack thereof).
+And if your teams don’t have any expertise in conducting AWS WARs, hiring an authorized partner is the right path to move forward on –– regardless of your architecture’s complexity (or lack thereof).

 Understanding the AWS WAR Process

-One of the first things to understand about the AWS review process is that it’s neither an audit nor an interrogation.
-It’s more like a non-accusatory conversation of your cloud architecture.
-The review process aims to help your organization so you can continue to use AWS to reach your business goals.
+The AWS review process is neither an audit nor an interrogation.
+Think of it as a non-accusatory conversation of your cloud architecture.
+The review process should help your organization to positively utilize AWS to reach your business goals.

 An initial meeting about your cloud architecture

-The first stage of the WAR process is the initial meeting between your organization and the solution architect conducting the review.
-The purpose of this interaction is to prepare for the actual WAR review.
+The first stage of the WAR process consists of an initial meeting between your organization and the solution architect conducting the review.

 For this stage, you will: